+Land conservation & stewardship are forever, that’s why land trusts and legacy giving go hand in hand.
 Through a planned gift to Loon Echo Land Trust, you can leave a legacy of abundant natural resources, scenic views, working forests, space to recreate, and safeguard our rural character for generations to come.
-Land stewardship is forever, that’s why land trusts and legacy giving go hand in hand.
-Planned giving is flexible, and can be tailored to your unique wishes.
-Gifts made through wills and living trusts are easy to arrange and can be changed at any time.

 Ways to Contribute

-- Name Loon Echo to receive a percentage of your estate
+- Name LELT to receive a percentage of your estate

-- Include Loon Echo in your will to receive a fixed dollar amount or shares of stock
+- Include LELT in your will to receive a fixed dollar amount or shares of stock

-- Bequeath personal property, such as real estate or land
+- Bequeath personal property or property rights, such as real estate, land, or a conservation easement

-Be sure to consult with your attorney.
+Legacy gifts may provide you or your estate with important tax benefits.
+Be sure to consult with your attorney or a trusted personal adviser to determine which gift(s) is most appropriate for you.
 If you have general questions, please contact us at 207-647-4352.

 Nancy Gillis – Charter Member

-Bob Chase was a lover of the natural world and the primary public face of Loon Echo Land Trust through the organization’s first 15 years.
+Bob Chase loved the natural world.
 Passionate and charismatic, Bob’s vision and leadership were a driving force behind Loon Echo’s initial formation and successes until his passing in 2005.
-In naming the Legacy Society after Bob we seek to honor his lifelong commitment to make the world a better place.
+In naming the Legacy Society after Bob, we seek to honor his lifelong commitment to make the world, and especially our special corner of the world, a better place.